robdrimmie/robdrimmie.github.io/_posts/2020-03-24-commuting-from-home.markdown

 Drafting this post was today's transition and I wonder if this sort of thing is a better task than actual work.
 Spending some time thinking and writing is a work brain activity but in a non-work context.
 Maybe that is the secret.

-I'm not a hard line kind of person, routines are crucial and good habits are the only reason I'm able to ever actually get anything done and ultimately the transition that I'm struggling with most is monumentally larger in scale than where I'm directing my attention in my day-to-day life but this is less a post about having all the solutions and more a return to the style of writing I enjoy the most, which is rambling, mostly pointless and tapers off instead of drawing conclusions.
+I'm not a hard line kind of person, but routines are crucial and good habits are the only reason I'm able to ever actually get anything done and ultimately the transition that I'm struggling with most is monumentally larger in scale than where I'm directing my attention in my day-to-day life but this is less a post about having all the solutions and more a return to the style of writing I enjoy the most, which is rambling, mostly pointless and tapers off instead of drawing conclusions.